-Stop Hinkley is dedicated to the decommissioning of all the nuclear reactors on the Bristol Channel and the Severn Estuary and is committed to the introduction of greener technologies more appropriate to this millennium.
+Stop Hinkley has been campaigning since 1983 against all the nuclear reactors on the Bristol Channel and the Severn Estuary and is committed to the introduction of greener technologies more appropriate to this millennium.

 The costs of nuclear power, which will be paid by us all – now and in the future – are too great to justify the profit made by a few.

-Read some reports on past events and other activities here.
+Read some reports events and activities up to 2020 here.

 Campaigning against new nuclear